iyeedinho/preprocesing-with-SpaCy-and-Rasa-nlu/README.md

 # Preprocesing-with-SpaCy and Rasa_nlu
-  * Learning how to use the library spaCy to preprocessing data
+  * Learning how to use the library spaCy to preprocessing data by :
+     1. Reading a document or text
+     2. Sentence Tokens
+     3. Word Tokens
+     4. Speech tagging
+     5. Syntactic Dependency
+     6. Visualizing dependency using displacy
+     7. Lemmatizing
+     8. Named Entity Recognition or Detection
+     9. Stop Words
+     10. Noun Chunks
+     11. Sentence segmentation or boundary detection
+     12. Loading from my google drive

 # Intent Classification with Rasa NLU and SpaCy
   * A Libary for intent recognition and entity extraction based on SpaCy and Sklearn